SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Ammu said that the sad but entirely predictable fate of Chacko’s airplanes was an impartial measure of his abilities.
 (55)
 ```

+Reading, the double entendre. "study (an academic subject) at a university."

 ## Claim Synthesis (Babingtonization)
 ### Development phase – How and So-What
 - *CLAIM*